Ukraine war: 'Mother, I'm scared' - Zaporizhzhia city devastated by rocket attacks

 - Published

-At least two people have been killed in a series of Russian rocket attacks on Ukraine's southern city of Zaporizhzhia, local officials say.
+At least one person has been killed in a series of Russian rocket attacks on Ukraine's southern city of Zaporizhzhia, local officials say.

-They say the missiles hit residential buildings before down and then again several hours later.
+They say the rockets hit residential buildings before dawn and then again several hours later.
 People are reported to be under the rubble.

 Rescue workers are now combing through the shattered remains of one elegant five-storey apartment building.